DavidAce/h5pp/README.md

     *  Support for creating HDF5 tables from user-defined compound HDF5 types.
 *  Modern CMake installation providing targets for simple linking to your projects.
 *  Installation with package managers: conan, conda (and apt using .deb installation file)
-*  (Opt-in) Automatically find or download dependencies using either [conan package manager](https://conan.io/) or "CMake-only" methods.
+*  (Opt-in) Automatically find or download dependencies using either the [Conan package manager](https://conan.io/) or "CMake-only" methods.
 *  Multi-platform: Linux, Windows, OSX.
 (Developed under Linux)